 EDUCAUSE President John O’Brien Visits McMaster University, Calls University Technology Assistance Group Inspirational

-On July 13, 2022, following the appointment of McMaster University Assistant Vice President (AVP) and Chief Technology Officer (CTO) Gayleen Gray as a member of the board of directors for EDUCAUSE, John O’Brien, President, and CEO of EDUCAUSE visited McMaster University and met with Gayleen and others supporting our campus community.
+On July 13, 2022, following the appointment of McMaster University Associate Vice President (AVP) and Chief Technology Officer (CTO) Gayleen Gray as a member of the board of directors for EDUCAUSE, John O’Brien, President, and CEO of EDUCAUSE visited McMaster University and met with Gayleen and others supporting our campus community.
 EDUCAUSE is an international association and community of IT leaders, tech practitioners and professionals advancing higher education.
 Dr. O’Brien’s visit was aimed at strengthening connections with McMaster University as a contributing member of EDUCAUSE and learning about the approaches and integration of students in the IT community.

 The visit was opened with meeting Gayleen, University Technology Services (UTS) managers and the University Technology Assistance Group (UTAG) which brings together students with diverse perspectives and skillsets to support UTS as part of the Collaboration and Productivity team.
 UTAG’s overarching mission is to enable the McMaster community in using Microsoft 365 and Zoom technologies for enhancing collaboration and productivity.
 In this context, UTAG developed and launched the Discover and Learn Hub which is open to all McMaster users.
 UTAG members presented on their backgrounds, the support they provide to UTS and the influence this experience has on every one of them.

 “Your approach is remarkable.
 You are bringing the expertise and energy and fun to important strategic work,” O’Brien addressed UTAG members.